HunHage/SlashLib/readme.md

 SlashLib does not handle:
 - Guild Slash Commands
 - Slash Command Permissions (although an [example](https://github.com/HunHage/SlashLib/blob/master/src/test/java/net/exploitables/slashlib/examples/ExamplePermissionUsage.java) is provided on how you can implement them)
-- Command execution in DMs, this is a limitation of the current permissions checking.
-You can use your own listener to work around this.

 # Getting Started
 Simple full-working examples are provided in the [test package](https://github.com/HunHage/SlashLib/tree/master/src/test/java/net/exploitables/slashlib).